 - Watch every step you take.

-- Be ready to leave immediately.
+- Again, be ready to leave immediately.

 - Do not enter if water is standing next to the outside walls of your home, if the ground has washed away or the foundation has cracks or other damage, since structural damage may have occurred.